 Assumptions are bad for business.
 They’re bad because, by nature, we hold opinions based on the way we see the world and biases based on things that have happened to us.
-When it comes to design, making assumptions is dangerous because design costs money, time and resources.
+When it comes to design, making assumptions is dangerous because design costs money, time and resources (using a website builder can cut down on all of these, and getting your web hosting right will streamline your process, too).
 And it costs much more money, time and resources than it does to conduct some simple user testing that can help prove (or disprove) the theories we hold.

 Following assumptions often results in at least one of the following outcomes:

 - Not designing the right thing at all

 - Designing the right thing but doing it in the wrong way

 User testing is where users actually use an app or website (or, at the very least, a prototype of it) and offer feedback and insight that can be used to improve it.
 User testing goes above and beyond a simple feedback survey and involves watching actual users (or the target market) as they test our design.
 (Make sure you save your findings in secure cloud storage.)